WaterDamageRestorationMarketing

 The problem is at the front door, not in the ads

 Most independent restoration shops don't have a lead-volume problem.
 They have a missed-call problem.
-Fix the after-hours pickup, the click-to-call placement, and the response time — and the same ad budget produces more booked jobs without spending another dollar.
+Fix the after-hours pickup, the click-to-call placement, and the speed to lead — and the same ad budget produces more booked jobs without spending another dollar.

 Google's algorithm can't outrun weather

 Restoration calls follow weather.
 Storms, freezes, atmospheric rivers, heat waves that kill HVAC units and then flood condensate lines — events the algorithm doesn't see until 48 hours later.
-A human watching during peak events is where shops win or lose the storm.
+Weather-triggered bidding plus a human watching during peak events is where shops win or lose the storm.

 Tracking actual jobs changes which campaigns survive